 This is why your occupation matters.

 Wait, John, you say.
 You just said that most disabilities are by illnesses.
-That isn’t necessarily job related.
+That isn’t necessarily job-related.
 What gives?

 The tattoo artist occupation is no different.

-Carriers rank or classify occupations from 1 to 5 or 6, with 1 being the most prone to occupation disability and 5 or 6 being the least.
+Carriers rank or classify occupations from 1 to 5 or 6, with 1 being the most prone to occupational disability and 5 or 6 being the least.
 All things being equal, a person working in an occupation classified as a 1 pays a higher premium than a person in an occupation classified as a 5.

-Why Your Income Matters?
+Why Does Your Income Matter?

-The higher the income you make, the higher your monthly benefit, and the higher your premium, all things being equal.
+The higher the income you make, the higher your monthly benefit.
+The higher your monthly benefit, the higher your premium, all things being equal.
 Is this a bad thing?

 While some coverage is better than no coverage, you should strive for 100% coverage.
 There are many ways to afford disability insurance.
 You just have to determine what is important.
-Having protection for your family or not?
+Having some protection for your family or none at all?